Kamalkumarqlu/meetingsdk-linux-raw-recording-sample/README.md

 ### Notes for using the demo:
 1. The sdk auth token, password, meeting number etc.. needs to be written in the config.txt file.
 The [recording_token](https://developers.zoom.us/docs/meeting-sdk/apis/#operation/meetingLocalRecordingJoinToken) when entered, will allow you to recording with additional actions from host.

+2. The [token](https://developers.zoom.us/docs/meeting-sdk/auth/) this is a jwt auth token which is also known as signture.

 `GetVideoRawData`, `GetAudioRawData`, `SendVideoRawData`, `SendAudioRawData` are boolean control variables.
 You can search for them in the sample code to understand the flow.